git/git.github.io/rev_news/drafts/edition-19.md

 git-series has been the project he used to learn how to use Rust.
 As it is still a very young language, he had to submit patches to the libgit2 Rust bindings and to a few other Rust libraries to make them do what he needed.
+But it was really fun experience especially because he didn't have to deal with memory management.

-It was really fun experience especially because he didn't have to deal with memory management.
+Next year the "LinuxCon" will be renamed "Open Source Summit" and in North America it will happen in Los Angeles, September 11-13.
+Perhaps the name change hints that it could become an even more significant place for Git related presentations.

 <!---
 ### Reviews